quicwg/base-drafts/draft-ietf-quic-transport.md

 MUST treat receipt of Handshake packets with other frames as a connection error.

-Like Initial packets (see {{discard-initial}}), data in CRYPTO frames at the Handshake encryption level is discarded - and no longer retransmitted - when Handshake protection keys are discarded.
+Like Initial packets (see {{discard-initial}}), data in CRYPTO frames at the Handshake encryption level and the corresponding keys are discarded - and data is no longer retransmitted - when a KEYS_READY frame is received in a 1-RTT packet.

 ### Retry Packet {#packet-retry}